rabobank/argos/argos-jenkins-plugin/README.md

 - stepName: the name of the step for this Jenkins pipeline (more on that later)
 - privateKeyCredentialId: Id of File Credential as the signing key used to sign the link metadata.
-- supplyChainId: Id of the supplychain on the configured argos service.
+- supplyChainName: Name of the supplychain on the configured argos service.

 Once this is done, the plugin will take care of generating and tracking information of the build process.